What is WIC?

 • A screening by a WIC CPA must find that you have a medical or nutritional health risk such as low iron, low weight gain during pregnancy, or opportunities to make improvements in your diet/nutrition.

-Schedule an appointment at your local Southern Seven Public Health Clinic to enroll or contact Linda Crossland at our Massac County Clinic location by calling (618) 524-2657.
+Schedule an appointment at your local Southern Seven Public Health Clinic to enroll or fill out the form below and someone will contact you.

 Use The Links Below To See If You Qualify: